How To Grow Peppers

 Harvesting Your Peppers

-Harvest peppers when they reach desired size and color.
-Most varieties can be harvested green or mature at full color.
+Harvest peppers when they reach the desired size and color.
+Bell peppers can be picked green or left to ripen to red, yellow, or orange.

 Frequently Asked Questions About Growing Peppers